 This is a 4 mark question that requires candidates to interpret information, ideas and perspectives.
-For this examination they were asked to explain what the writer is thinking and feeling in lines 16-

-24. There were a number of possible responses to this question and most candidates achieved full or nearly full marks by working through the given lines and clearly explaining the writer's thoughts and feelings about being lost at sea.
-Many considered how he felt 'helplessness', 'confusion' and 'hysteria' and how he believed he would be 'rescued by his friends'.
-A few misread or misinterpreted the early part of the section and thought that the writer was feeling fear/panic.
-Candidates need to follow the instruction 'In your own words' and in this series examiners felt that candidates had been well-prepared and did this guite successfully.
+For this examination they were asked to explain what we learn about Kendall Old Horn in lines 10-22.
+There were a number of possible responses to this question and most candidates achieved full or nearly full marks by working through the given lines and making a number of clear points.
+Many considered how Kendall Old Horn was experienced and enthused by the racing.
+A few misread or misinterpreted parts of the section and thought that Kendall Old Horn was the race itself rather than a person.

+Candidates need to follow the instruction 'In your own words' and in this series examiners felt that candidates had been generally well-prepared and did this quite successfully.
 There were a few who included some analysis of language and structure, an AO2 skill that cannot here be rewarded, but on the whole this did not prevent them from making several relevant points which could be credited.

-Whilst it might be possible to gain four marks by making fewer than four points if they are welldeveloped, the most successful approach for candidates is to make four clear and distinct points.
+Whilst it might be possible to gain four marks by making fewer than four points if they are well-developed, the most successful approach for candidates is to make four clear and distinct points.
 However, it is important to remember that the question asks for an explanation and therefore, although it is not necessary to write at length, it is not acceptable to bullet point very brief points and the response should be written in full and complete sentences that clearly show understanding and secure interpretation.
 A few candidates did not achieve full marks because they provided an overview of the whole extract and did not focus on the question or the given line references.

 This is the final AO1 question; it is worth 5 marks and, like question 2, requires candidates to show their understanding of the text by selecting and interpreting ideas, information and perspectives.
-For this examination, they were asked to describe the writer's encounters with the sea creatures, using lines 39-54.
+For this examination, they were asked to describe the documentary film made by Charles Dye, using lines 32-55.
 In question 3, candidates are told that they 'may support' their points 'with brief quotations' and many did so to good effect.
-One examiner noted that 'where candidates did not score full marks it was often because they merely quoted without offering any description of the writer's encounters'.
-Some expected long quotations to act as a substitute for their own understanding and commentary but answers including overlong quotations rarely gained full marks.
-An examiner noted that candidates achieving full marks 'were able to balance the weighting of exemplification and their own description of the encounters'.
+Some candidates quoted at length and expected these to act as a substitute for their own understanding and commentary but answers including overlong quotations rarely gained full marks.

 Many candidates adopted the very successful approach of making five clear points, sometimes set out separately on the page, written in full and complete sentences and supported by relevant brief quotations.
-There is no need for comments on the language used in the quotations but examiners noted that a small number of candidates spent time on analysis of language and structure, an AO2 requirement, for which again, as with question 2, they could not here be credited.
-There were a number of possible points that could be made and most candidates scored 4 or 5 marks by looking at both the jellyfish and shark attacks.
-A few candidates did not achieve many marks because they made only a couple of points or failed to focus on the question and offered points that related to other parts of the text.
+There is no need for comments on the language used in the quotations and whilst examiners noted that fewer candidates were doing so, a small number did spend valuable time on analysis of language and structure, an AO2 requirement, for which again, as with question 2, they could not here be credited.

+There were a number of possible points that could be made and most candidates scored 4 or 5 marks.
+A few candidates did not achieve many marks because they made only a couple of points or failed to focus on the question and did not comment on the documentary and offered points that related to other parts of the text.

-The best answers used a good balance of short quotation and explanation, paying attention to how many marks the question is worth and making five clear and discrete points.
+The best answers used a good balance of short quotation and comment, paying attention to how many marks the question is worth and making five clear and discrete points.